Tigard Transit Center

 Tigard Transit Center, formally Thomas M. Brian Tigard Transit Center, is a transport hub in Tigard, Oregon, United States, that is owned and operated by TriMet.
 It is a transfer facility for bus routes mainly serving the westside communities of the Portland metropolitan area and the third southbound station from Beaverton Transit Center on WES Commuter Rail.
-The transit center is the located in downtown Tigard just south of Oregon Route 99W (OR 99W) on Commercial Street.
+The transit center is located in downtown Tigard just south of Oregon Route 99W (OR 99W) on Commercial Street.
 It recorded 1,627 average weekday boardings in fall 2019.
 The facility opened in 1988 as a bus transit center, and a platform for WES was added in 2009.

 History

 Tigard Transit Center was designed by Skidmore, Owings & Merrill and opened for buses in 1988, served by about 200 bus trips per day.
 The design received a commendation from the local chapter of the American Institute of Architects in 1988.
 The site already had a Greyhound bus station (located in an adjacent storefront), which remained there after the transit center's opening but moved to a location on Main Street in the 1990s.

 Plans for a rail connection started as early as 1991 when a proposal for a light rail line was studied, with the transit center as its southern terminus.
 As of 2009, this line has not been built, but it is still planned with studies to begin as early as 2013.

 Plans for the commuter rail service between Beaverton and Wilsonville began as early as 1996.
 In 2001, the Federal Transit Administration authorized the project, and in 2004 it approved the project.
 Construction began in October 2006.
 The line is the first suburb-to-suburb commuter rail line in the United States, and the first commuter rail line in Oregon.

 Groundbreaking for the rail station at the center was in December 2006, and was led by Oregon senators Gordon Smith and Ron Wyden.
 The public artwork at the station was installed on September 3, 2008.
 The line was opened on February 2, 2009.
 In 2009, TriMet announced they would add additional bike lockers at the transit center using federal stimulus funds.
 In May 2011, the transit center was dedicated as the Thomas M. Brian Tigard Transit Center in honor of former Tigard mayor and county commissioner Thomas M. Brian, who had helped make the WES rail line a reality.